julzaza/wildwitchherbs/_posts/2026-01-20-balkan-oak-tree-cult.md

 In Balkan belief:
 - large old trees were associated with ancestors
 - spirits were thought to linger near roots
 - trees remembered what humans forgot

+Just as ancestral presence was believed to dwell beneath houses in the form of serpents, described in **[House Snakes and Ancestor Spirits](/house-snakes-ancestor-spirits-balkan-folklore/)**, sacred oaks anchored memory in the open landscape.

 Cutting an old oak was sometimes equated with **killing a witness**.